 Jim: Oh, man.

-Bo: And we just got our ticket in" and there's no shortcut into the ALS community.
+Bo: --and we just got our ticket in" and there's no shortcut into the ALS community.
 You can't just go in all healthy and say, "Hey guys, Jesus is your only hope."
 You have to have credibility.
 And Steve has encouraged our family to not just endure ALS, but to fight for the ALS community and that just gives us so much purpose inside of it.

 John: Well, you're surrounded by a group of people I'm sure that have seen you living that out and they turn their eyes toward that unchangeable God.
 And there's some real hope and encouragement in what you're saying, regardless of our circumstances and I appreciate that so much.
 Bo Stern is our guest on "Focus on the Family" today with Jim Daly.
 And her book is called Beautiful Battlefields.
 We've got details about it and the entire conversation available as a download or on CD at www.focusonthefamily.com/radio.

 Jim: Bo, I love the Scripture that talks about God being close to the brokenhearted and saving those crushed in spirit.
 And I say that with a smile on my face, because it's as if there's an extra connection that God has with the human being, one of His made in His image, who suffer.
 It's like there's a special connection to the suffering soul.
-He wakes up even more so and moves toward that person when they're aching.

 Bo: Yeah, I think in America especially, we give our lives to a God that we don't know and can't see and that's great.
 But then we don't get to know Him and that's not great, because then we have all these questions.
-We don't know who He really is and when trial hits, we think, why did God do this?
+We don't know who He really is and when a trial hits, we think, why did God do this?

 And I lived my life for a long time thinking, if I show up and pay my tithe and pay my dues and marry the right guy and live my life the right way, things will go well for me.
 That will be the favor of God.
 But I'm just discovering that God is not the God to keep us from all affliction.
 He's the God Who goes with us into all affliction.